Apollo Global Management's shares surge on resignation of CEO Black

 Margaret Brown, a board member at the California Public Employees’ Retirement System (CalPERS), said she still wanted the roughly $400 billion pension plan, the largest in the United States, to consider halting future investments to Apollo.

-“I will raise the issue in closed session with the board and hope to have a discussion in open session as well,” said Brown, who does not sit on the CalPERS investment committee.
+“I will raise the issue in closed session with the board and hope to have a discussion in open session as well,” said Brown.

 A majority of CalPERS’ board would have to approve such a decision.